 TT is the testing time (unit: second) of each algorithm on the dataset, excluding the training time, because the testing time is related to the run-time of the actual object segmentation task.
 The experiments are conducted on a computer with the following option: the Linux system is used with an Intel(R) Xeon(R) CPU E5-2630 V4 @ 2.20 GHz and a GeForce RTX 2080 Ti graphics card.
 The algorithm is compiled with Python, TensorFlow 1.0 and CUDA 8.0.
 During model training, the Adam optimizer is applied with an epoch number of 300 and a batch size of 20.
 In each validation, 80% of the records are taken as the training data, 10% are used for validation and the remaining 10% are used in the performance testing.
-All point cloud records are randomly divided into each dataset without overlap.
+All point cloud records are randomly allocated into each dataset without overlap.

 Experimental results on the benchmark dataset